Apply for Legal Assistance

 - The amount of money in all your bank / retirement accounts

-Before we can assist you, we must determine that you are eligible for services.
-Due to limited resources, our staff are not able to assist every type of legal issue; services are targeted to problems that affect basic needs such as housing, income, medical care and family safety.
+Before we can assist you, we must find out that you are eligible for services.
+Due to limited resources, our staff are not able to assist every kind of legal issue; services are targeted to problems that affect basic needs such as housing, income, medical care and family safety.

 Lawyers must avoid conflicts of interest that arise from talking with both parties of a dispute.
-We will ask you for information about the person, business or agency with whom you are having a problem to identify any potential conflicts of interest.
-If you are applying for help on behalf of another person, we will determine whether we can speak with you or whether we need to speak directly with the person on whose behalf you are calling both to avoid conflicts and to assure that we can obtain adequate information about the client and case from you.
+We will ask you for information about the person, business or agency with whom you are having a problem to find any potential conflicts of interest.
+If you are applying for help on behalf of another person, we will decide whether we can speak with you or if we need to speak directly with the person on whose behalf you are calling; both to avoid conflicts and to assure that we can obtain adequate information about the client and case from you.

-If you are eligible to speak with an attorney, he or she will ask you about your problem.
-Please have papers or documents concerning your problem available when we contact you.
+If you are eligible to speak with an attorney, they will ask you about your problem.
+Please have any papers or documents about your problem ready when we contact you.
 It will also help if you have important information such as the names of people involved with the problem, and their addresses and telephone numbers.

 If we decline to help you or you are unhappy with the legal assistance we provide, you may file a grievance.
 You can download the Online Applications Review Form here.